my-beloved/my-beloved.github.io/content/music.en.md

 +++
 title = 'Sketch on Beloved'
 slug = 'sketch-on-beloved'
-description = 'Sketch on Beloved is the wonderful background music written and performed by Ishan Ghosh' disableComments = true
+description = 'Sketch on Beloved is the wonderful background music written by Ishan Ghosh' disableComments = true
 +++